2022–23 JS Kabylie season

 The 2022–23 season, was JS Kabylie's 54th consecutive season in the top flight of Algerian football.
 In addition to the domestic league, JS Kabylie participated in the Algerian Cup and the Champions League.

-On November 29, 2022, Djaffar Ait Mouloud, president of the Club Sportif Amateur (CSA) which owns JS Kabylie, announced that an agreement with the public company ATM Mobilis would take place for the purchase of 80% of the club's shares.
+After the refusal to open up the capital to private investors, on November 29, 2022, Djaffar Ait Mouloud, president of the Club Sportif Amateur (CSA) which owns JS Kabylie, announced that an agreement with the public company ATM Mobilis would take place for the purchase of 80% of the club's shares.

 Squad list

 Players and squad numbers last updated on 5 February 2023.

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.